OmicsDI/ddi-web-app/README.md

 ![](https://travis-ci.org/PRIDE-Cluster/cluster-web-app.svg?branch=master)

-Data Discovery Index web-app
+Omics Discovery Index web-app
 =====================

-A web application for the *Data Discovery Index* resource.
+A web application for the *Omics Discovery Index* resource.
 We use mostly [`AngularJS`](https://angularjs.org/) as a framework for a *JavaEE* container-based web app.
 For visualisation [NVD3](https://github.com/novus/nvd3) and [Angularjs-nvd3-directives](http://cmaurer.github.io/angularjs-nvd3-directives/) are used.